fabianlopezdev/weemston-consulting/README.md

 ### Adding a New Language

-The boilerplate starts with English but is fully ready for additional languages:
+The project starts with English but is fully ready for additional languages:

 **1. Update configuration files:**